sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 - If your event status changes to `2` after 1 hour at `1`, you will receive **one** email notification for the change from warning to critical status.
 - If your event status fluctuates between `0`, `1`, and `2` for the next hour, you will receive **one** email notification **each time** the status changes.

-Adding the event filter requires two parts:

-1. Create the event filter.
-2. Create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send notifications.

-First, to create the event filter, run:
+To create the event filter, run:

 {{< highlight shell >}}
 cat << EOF | sensuctl create